Jiawei-Wang/snake-game/README.md

 # snake-game

-In command line type: python3 snake.py to run
+In command line type "python3 snake.py" to run